Cost of Living in Tokyo – 2024 Guide

 In this article, I will discuss the real cost of living in Tokyo with actual data.
 If you are moving to another city other than Tokyo, you can check the article about the cost of living in Japan.

 (Note: This article used an exchange rate of 1 US$ = 110 JPY.
-The exchange rates change daily, and the reasoning behind using this exchange rate is that apart from 2022 to early 2023, the average exchange rate during the past 10 years was approximately at this level).
-We have sometimes rounded the US dollar amounts in this article.
+The exchange rates change daily, and the reasoning behind using this exchange rate is that excluding the period from 2022 to early 2023, the average exchange rate during the past 10 years was approximately at this level).
+In this article, we have sometimes rounded the US dollar amounts.

 Cost of Taxes